hooskers/site/content/_index.md

 menu: main
 weight: -270
 ---
-My name is Wade Johnson and I am a Javascript developer.
-I love learning about and building projects with the latest technology.
-I mainly focus on frontend development where my tool of choice is React, but I also work with Node.
-A few things I'm currently exploring right now are React Native, ReactVR, and I've also been playing around with Go a little bit.
+I am a Javascript engineer living in Portland, Oregon.
+I have experience with many Javascript frameworks/tools such as React, Backbone, AngularJS, Webpack, Node, Ionic/Cordova, and Electron.
+I always strive to create simple, readable, and maintainable code.

+I mainly focus on the frontend in the React ecosystem with tools like Redux, Emotion, Webpack, and Babel, but I often write backend code with Node, Java, and Golang.